sat-masters/docs/Business/List of competitors.md

 #### Arguments against
 The price of building out new ground stations.
-Still not able to get down to the latencies we are talking about
+Still not able to get down to the latencies we are talking about Is essentially the same as just using AWS/KSAT